 How to deal with color variations in your pavers?

 There tend to be slight variations in color in pavers similar to natural stone.
 This can create a patchwork appearance when designing your patio.
-We can combat this by blending varying piles of stones or bricks together to create a natural look.
+We can combat this by blending varying piles of styles or sizes and colors to create a natural look.

 How to keep your patio weed free?